What type of students are we looking for?

-The WSU Regents Scholars Program recognizes Washington’s best high school students for their hard work and academic accomplishments.
+Community leaders, academic innovators, and committed scholars.
+The WSU Regents Scholars Program recognizes Washington’s top high school students.

 The award levels

 The Regents Scholars Program has two award levels: